 The three most famous Gustors include the once celebrated at Thiksey, Spituk and Karsha gompas during different months of the year.

 Of course, dance forms an integral part of the celebrations, with the dancers wearing masks that symbolize Gods and Goddesses as Protectors and Guardians.
 At the end of the two-day festivities, the climatic close includes the symbolic killing of evils by way of burning effigy of evils.

 Let’s look at these festivals of Ladakh in various monasteries across the region.

 Spituk Gustor Festival is an annual winter celebration in Ladakh and is the perfect recipe for dealing with harsh winters.
-The traditional ritual followed in monasteries of reformist Geluk-pa order of Tibetan Buddhism, Gustor in Spituk Monastery has been celebrated since the 11th century.
+The traditional ritual followed in monasteries of the reformist Geluk-pa order of Tibetan Buddhism, Gustor in Spituk Monastery, has been celebrated since the 11th Century.
 Spituk Gustor symbolizes the victory of good over evil.

 Monks of the world representing various monasteries of Stok, Sankar, Saboo and Spituk assemble here during the festival.
 The unique aspect of this particular Gustor is the uncovering of the protective amulet treasured in Spituk for the festival where pilgrims take blessings.

 The largest Karsha Gustor celebration occurs at the Zanskar Karsha Monastery, 12 km from the capital of Zanskar, Padum.
 The festival begins with the preparation of sacrificial cake, Storma – indicating an evil force.